BalJoz1219/MinecraftModManager2026beta1.1/README.md

 You can delete a mod by giving the path via the Delete mod button.

 To put your pack into Minecraft you should click the Choose Pack button than give the name of the pack.
-(You can put more than one pack in.)
+(You can put more than one pack in, you should put the pack in every time you put a new mod in it or removed a mod from it!!)

 To Unchoose a pack, click the button and give the name of it.